kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 ### Step 1: Configure Dex and Gangway

-Dex and Gangway are available as a Lokomotive component.
+Dex and Gangway are available as Lokomotive components.
 A configuration file is needed to install Dex and Gangway.

-Create a file named `auth.lokocfg` with the below contents.
+Create a file named `auth.lokocfg` with the below contents:

 ```hcl
 variable "github_client_id" {